emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

 * __Spider Climb:__ Goblins can scurry up walls containing even the smallest handholds.

 __Actions:__
-* __Heal:__ Heal an ally for 1d4 health.
+* __Heal:__ The goblin cleric barks a prayer to whatever awful god it worships.
+It heals an ally for 1d4 health.
-* __Burst Of Light:__ _1d4 + 1 Inner Fire._ Range 15 feet.
+* __Burst Of Light:__ _1d4 + 1 Inner Fire._ A burst of white light flies from the cleric's fingertips.
+Range 15 feet.
 The attacked enemy must make a Spell Power save or be rendered blind during their next turn, giving them disadvantage on all actions.

 ___